Playdays: Wednesday – The Dot Stop (1988–1992) / The Roundabout Stop (1992–1997)

 The non-speaking Dot, played by Rebecca Higgins, had fun with music or numbers.
 Later, there were three Dots: "The Dot who plays the violin" (Eithne Hannigan), "The Dot who plays the drums" (Liz Kitchen) and "The Dot you can count on" (Dyanne White).
 Sometimes, a puppet called Dash would appear and squirm its way through holes in the set.
 It had a song: "Not number one, not number two, not number three or four, not number five, not number six, only one Dash can do tricks!"
 Another pair of puppet friends were Professor Mopp and his blue dog Morgan.
-The Violinist and Counting Dots had a sidekick called Mr Domino (played by Peter Gunn, and later by Stephen Cannon).
+The Violinist and Counting Dots had a sidekick called Mr Domino (played by Stephen Cannon, and later by Peter Gunn).
 The Dot who plays the drums was accompanied by Domino the Musical Monkey.

-It was later replaced by the Roundabout Stop, presented by Mr. Jolly (played by Robin Fritz), who maintained a fairground carousel called Rosie, whose platform initially did not have any objects to ride on.
+It was later replaced by the Roundabout Stop (which had followed on from a week of fairground programs shown in 1990), presented by Mr. Jolly (first played by Iain Lauchlan for a Tent Stop style story before the first main Mr Jolly, Robin Fritz), who maintained a fairground carousel called Rosie, whose platform initially did not have any objects to ride on.
 The show featured Bitsy Bob (played by Michele Durler), who played music and made things, and initially, Bella and Baxter the Numbears, followed by puppets Morris Cog and Milly Sprocket (puppeteered by Nick Mercer and Michele Durler), who presented a segment called "Morris and Milly's Numerical Melodies", where they sang a song glorifying a particular number.
 The Roundabout Stop also played host to an array of extra visitors to help with Rosie's puzzles, including, but not limited to, Rhythm Man (David Rubin), Dilys Litefoot (Teresa Gallagher), Paul Morocco, Allesandro Bernardi, Morton McKewan (Iain Lauchlan), Gladys Tootle (Sarah Davison) and Leaping Lindy (Caroline Hinds).